 All the normative consolidation in the world will not be of much use if R2P is not capable of delivering protection in practice.
-The continued evolution of institutional preparedness, at the national, regional and global level, is absolutely crucial if R2P is to move beyond rhetoric to effective practical implementation, particularly at the crucial stages of early prevention, and early reaction to warning signs of impending catastrophe.
+The continued evolution of institutional preparedness, at the national, regional, and global level, is absolutely vital if R2P is to move beyond rhetoric to effective practical implementation, particularly at the crucial stages of early prevention, and early reaction to warning signs of impending catastrophe.

 Although much more needs to be done, the story in this respect has so far been reasonably encouraging.
-Particular effort is going into the creation of "focal points" within key national governments and intergovernmental organizations, namely high-level officials whose designated day-job it is to analyse mass-atrocity risk situations and to energise an appropriately swift and early response within their own systems and in cooperation with others.
-A joint NGO-government initiative to establish a global network of such focal points had seen by the end of 2014 over 40 states, from every region of the world, signed up.24 Although in some cases cosmetics need to be matched by more substance, the reality is that from Uruguay to the United States, from the DRC to Cote d'Ivoire, from Lithuania to New Zealand, there is a large and growing group of states building a real community of commitment.
+Particular effort is going into the creation of 'focal points' within key national governments and intergovernmental organizations, namely high-level officials whose designated day-job it is to analyse mass-atrocity risk situations and to (p.
+922) energize an appropriately swift and early response within their own systems and in cooperation with others.
+A joint NGO-government initiative to establish a global network of such focal points had seen by the end of 2015 over 50 states, from every region of the world, signed up.24 Although in some cases cosmetics need to be matched by more substance, the reality is that from Uruguay to the United States, from the DRC to Côte d'Ivoire, from Lithuania to New Zealand, there is a large and growing group of states building a real community of commitment.

-One of the strongest institutional commitments in this respect has been made by the US, with an interagency Atrocities Prevention Board (APB), headquartered in the National Security Council, being created with the object of taking whole-of-government responses to these situations to a new level of effectiveness.
-While early indications are that the APB has struggled within the system to add policy value in major problem areas already receiving high-level attention, like Syria and South Sudan, it has been quite effective in shaping responses in more marginal cases like Myanmar and Kenya, and developing risk mitigation
+One of the strongest institutional commitments in this respect has been made by the United States, with an interagency Atrocities Prevention Board (APB), headquartered in the National Security Council, being created with the object of taking whole-of-government responses to these situations to a new level of effectiveness.
+While early indications are that the APB has struggled within the system to add policy value in major problem areas already receiving high-level attention, like Syria and South Sudan, it has been quite effective in shaping responses in more marginal cases like Myanmar and Kenya, and developing risk mitigation strategies in a number of other African countries.